FarhanShares/laravel-mediaman/README.md

 ```
 If the collection doesn't exist, it'll be created on the fly.
 You can read more about collections below.

-Q: What happens if I don't provide a unique file name in the above process?
+**Q: What happens if I don't provide a unique file name in the above process?**

-A: Don't worry, MediaMan manages uploading in a smart & secure way.
-Files are stored in the disk in a format that conflicts are barely going to happen.
+A: Don't worry, MediaMan manages uploading in a smart & safe way.
+Files are stored in the disk in a way that conflicts are barely going to happen.
 When storing in the disk, MediaMan will create a directory in the disk with a format of: `mediaId-hash` & put the file inside of it.
 Anything related to the file will have it's own little house.

+**Q: But why?
+Won't I get a bunch of directories?**

+A: Yes, you'll.
+If you want, extend the `FarhanShares\MediaMan\Models\Media` model & you can customize however you like.
+Finally point your customized model in the mediaman config.
+But we recommend sticking to the default, thus you don't need to worry about file conflicts.
+A hash is added along with the mediaId, thus users won't be able to guess & retrieve a random file.
+More on customization will be added later.
 ## Associate media

 ## Disassociate media